Online Safety Act

 To achieve this, the Act emphasises robust age assurance measures.
 Providers must implement age verification or estimation (or both) to ensure children don’t encounter inappropriate content.
 While the Act allows flexibility in the chosen methods, they must be highly effective at keeping children safe.

-October 2024: An update from Ofcom on progress since the Online Safety Act became law
+October 2024: Ofcom has provided an update on their progress since the Online Safety Act became law

 The Act places a legal obligation on companies providing a wide range of online services to ensure the safety of their users, particularly children.
 The rules apply to all in-scope services with a significant UK user base or target the UK market, regardless of the company’s location, and these businesses must now take proactive steps to assess and mitigate risks to UK users.